 - Successful defense of a New Yorker physician in a federal criminal investigation.
-FBI agents contacted the client in an attempt to be interviewed as a person of interest and potential target of federal healthcare fraud.
+FBI agents contacted the client in an attempt to be interviewed as a person of interest and a potential target of federal healthcare fraud.
 Nick took on the defense and discussed the matter with the United States prosecutors.
 Providing clarifying information, communicating objections, and meeting with the team of federal agents all contributed to obtaining the outcome every client strives the most: no criminal charges!

 - Successful defense of a New York businessman in a federal drug case.
 The client hired Nick in a situation of great concern and exposure.
 He was notified by various federal agencies tasked to prosecute drug charges occurring in interstate commerce.
-Before any charges were filed, Nick intervened on behalf of his client and negotiated a non-prosecution agreement with the federal government for his (very relieved) client.
+Before any federal crime charges were filed, Nick intervened on behalf of his client and negotiated a non-prosecution agreement with the federal government for his (very relieved) client.

 - Successful defense of a New Yorker healthcare provider in a criminal DEA investigation.
-Despite a career free of any misconduct and service to many satisfied patients, New York federal drug diversion agents opened an opioid investigation and confronted the doctor with patients that had passed of an alleged overdose while in the medical care of Nick’s client.
+Despite a career free of any misconduct and service to many satisfied patients, New York federal drug diversion agents opened an opioid investigation and confronted the doctor with patients who had passed of an alleged overdose while in the medical care of Nick’s client.
 The aggressive government approach required effective countermeasures.
 As so many times before, all eyes were on Nick.
-Step by step, Nick was able to derail the investigators of their initial objectives, which was to indict the doctor for homicide and offenses under the Controlled Substances Act.
+Step by step, Nick was able to derail the investigators of their initial objective, which was to indict the doctor for homicide and offenses under the Controlled Substances Act.
 After a series of meetings, Nick and his team obtained a favorable resolution for his client.
-Not just did Nick avoid criminal charges but he also protected his client’s medical license.
+Not only did Nick avoid criminal charges but he also protected his client’s medical license.
 The doctor continues to serve the good people of New York.
 Mission accomplished!

 - Successful defense of an East Coast doctor against criminal fraud charges for having violated the Anti-Kickback Statute and the Controlled Substances Act.
 The physician hired Nick after agents of the Office of Inspector General (HHS-OIG) and the Federal Bureau of Investigation (FBI) visited her.
-Federal healthcare fraud defense attorney Dr. Nick Oberheiden carefully listened to his client’s side of story, analyzed the fact pattern, and began discussions with the agents and prosecutors introducing compelling legal and factual arguments.
+Federal healthcare fraud defense attorney Dr. Nick Oberheiden carefully listened to his client’s side of the story, analyzed the fact pattern, and began discussions with the agents and prosecutors introducing compelling legal and factual arguments.
 Notably, while everyone affiliated is expected to be prosecuted, Nick managed to keep his client out of trouble and was reassured that no charges would be filed against his client.
 Another thrilled client!